 - Put your dispute in writing.
 Once you’ve gathered all of the relevant information, if LVNV is still insisting that the debt is valid, you’ll need to file a formal dispute with the credit bureaus, listing all of the information you’ve found so far.
 If there are a lot of collection accounts, it may be easier to hire an experienced credit repair specialist to help you get your credit back in order.

-Need help removing LVNV Funding collection accounts and other collection agency items from your credit report?
+Need help removing LVNV Funding collection accounts from your credit report?